-PROPOSED AMENDMENT TO PUBLIC AUTHORITIES LAW §1744

-In an effort to ameliorate the current harshness of PAL §1744(2) as currently interpreted, and in order to provide a more definite (and equitable) claims accrual guidepost for contractors, we propose a statutory amendment to: (a) clarify that "accrual of claim" under PAL §1744(2) occurs when a contractor's claim is denied; and (b) require that such denial be presented to the contractor in writing.
+PROPOSED AMENDMENT TO PUBLIC AUTHORITIES LAW §1744 In an effort to ameliorate the current harshness of PAL §1744(2) as currently interpreted, and in order to provide a more definite (and equitable) claims accrual guidepost for contractors, A.5443/S.3551 has been introduced with the purpose of: (a) clarifying that "accrual of claim" under PAL §1744(2) occurs when a contractor's claim is denied; and (b) requiring that such denial be presented to the contractor in writing.
+The Committee supports this bill and urges its enactment.
+Reissued April 2013 2 In an effort to put the matter to rest, in 2009, Senator Klein and Assembly Member Reilly introduced S.5943/A.10215, which proposed that such denials must be in writing.
+The bill was never discharged from committee.
+The bill was reintroduced in the Assembly as A.2270 in January 2011.